 Stanley Yelnats isn’t too surprised to find himself at Camp Green Lake, digging holes in the dried up lake bed, day after scorching day.
 After all, his family has a history of bad luck.

 The boys at Camp Green Lake must dig one hole each day, five feet deep and five feet across.
 But what are they digging for?
 Why did Green Lake dry up?
 And what do onions and lizards have to do with it all?
 The answers lie in Stanley’s own past…

 Today was our final day for World of Work speakers so we had 8 along to talk to the year group!
 They included an MSP, a town planner, a nurse and an accountant.
 We had children in bandages, skateboarding and dressing up in London 2012 uniforms!

 We have had a fantastic 17 speakers in total and tomorrow we will round things off with a visit from the Barclays Bank team.
 They will take each class for a life skills ‘Let’s Party’ budgeting challenge!

 We will be asking the children to share their thoughts about the week and what they have learned from the speakers and classroom activities.
-I will put some of the comments on the blog next week.

 The Primary 7 year group have had another great day!
 Speakers included a police officer, events manager, hairdresser, consultant and lecturer.
 7A & 7B took part in a budgeting task and 7C & 7D looked at career stereotypes.